ddnexus/fm/try-fm/README.md

 ## Q&A

-### 1. The docker build process fails
+### 1. The docker build process fails.
+What's wrong?

 While running the `~/try-fm start` for the first time, you may find a `Failed to fetch http://deb.debian.org/...
 Temporary failure resolving 'deb.debian.org'` in the output.
-[Here is the solution](https://stackoverflow.com/questions/51034120/docker-could-not-resolve-deb-debian-org)
+That is a local problem not related to `try-fm` and [here is the solution](https://stackoverflow.com/questions/51034120/docker-could-not-resolve-deb-debian-org)

 ### 2. The alt key does not work in my terminal app.
 How can I fix it?